AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

     -   Examples of failed conversions

-        The following table shows examples of failed conversions.
-The raw strings are returned if they fail to be converted into JSON strings.
+        The following table shows some examples of failed conversions.
+The raw strings are returned if these raw strings fail to be converted to JSON strings.

         |Raw string|Return value|Description|
         |----------|------------|-----------|